English Language and Literature

 More things to explore

-English Faculty Undergraduate Admissions πŸ”— This is the part of the English Faculty website which is dedicated to admissions advice.
-The most important section of this is the Selection Criteria πŸ”—, which explains in detail exactly what makes a good personal statement, written work, interview and more, from the people who make the decisions!
+Selection Criteria πŸ”— An in-depth explanation from the English Faculty about exactly what makes a good personal statement, written work, interview and more, from the people who make the decisions!

 Application Resources